Triskele37/ffxiv-completionist/documentation/Feature Todo.md

 - Armoire section
 - Mac Support (dependent on angular-electron upgrade)
 - Toolset to allow translation of single words/phrases and shove those in resources
+- notification bubbles to any unread instructions (use config store)

 **Change**
+- remove group level chain prop
 - electron-vue to angular-electron
 - PrimeNG for UI components and app theme
 - Move language change into settings page